 9. St. Lawrence Market in Toronto, Ontario

 Have a taste of Canadian cuisine at one of the hundreds of vendors in St. Lawrence Market.
 Merchants line the halls with Canadian fare, flowers, and specialty foods, such as caviar and fine cheese.
 No need to break the bank, the market has plenty of affordable food as well.
 The sights smell and smiles of the Canadian marketplace are sure to leave a lasting impression as one of the most delicious places to visit in Canada.
 Check their calendar before you go, there are plenty of year-round festivals that take place in this Toronto treasure.

 10. West Edmonton Mall in Edmonton, Alberta

 If you still haven’t had your shopping fix, the largest mall in North America is sure to provide.
 More than 800 shops fill this gargantuan shopping complex, with plenty of attractions for the kids (or less excited shoppers) as well.
 The world’s largest indoor amusement park has 27 rides inside the West Edmonton Mall.

 Need to cool off?
 Stop by the world’s largest indoor wave pool or any of the other 21 water park slides at World Waterpark, located (you guessed it) inside the mall!
 Head downstairs to the Sea Life Caverns for a glimpse of the underground aquarium.
 Still not satisfied?
 Try your hand at the golf course, or skate around at the ice palace.
 Be careful – you can easily end up spending your entire trip at this Edmonton attraction!

-We hope these 10 locations add some unexpected fun to your Canadian itinerary.
+We hope these 10 Canadian wonders add some unexpected fun to your Canadian itinerary.
 Have you visited any of these locations, or did we miss any must-see attractions?
 Let us know in the comments below!
 Happy exploring!